Nikolaj-K/NOS-voting-system-research/thought-dump.md

 (todo)

-## Gain
+## Classification
-###### For the dApps
-Votes => Exposure

-What does exposure mean?
-	* a spot in a list (as opposed to relative quantitative gain, as in "Proportional representation")

-Interested in all dApps => We want to use ranking

-Positive votes (we vote who we want, not who we don't want).
-The ranking implicitly provites a mechanism to establish who's at the bottom of the food chain (see flagging)

-###### For the users
-* Rewards
-* Reputation?

-## Terminology and fundamental notions
+### Terminology and fundamental notions
 ###### ! differentiate between voting systems and properties of such.

 want <Ranking>
  Majority (=absolute majority) => Plurality but want people to not cast only one vote (otherwise we can too few votes).

 how to count votes?
-Especially since there if there are several votes per person, i.e. up to
+Especially since there are several votes per person, i.e. up to
 |users| * |dApps|
 votes